RealityETH/subjectivocracy/l2_choice.md

 We can run a custom version of the ZKSync ledger.
 On-chain contracts seem to be reasonably inexpensive.

-The current version of ZKSync, which deals mainly with payments, seems to have a trusted upgrade process, mitigated by the ability to withdraw.
-Since the ability to withdraw is not helpful in many cases, we may need to replace this with our own governance process for upgrades.

 In principle the architecture can support anyone performing validation, and should be usable without the need to upgrade.
 In this state we could turn off governance and only handle oracles.
 (Model A)

+The current version of ZKSync, which deals mainly with payments, seems to have a trusted upgrade process, mitigated by the ability to withdraw.
+Since the ability to withdraw is not helpful in many cases, we may need to replace this with our own governance process for upgrades.

 If it can support anyone performing validation, but still needs governance, we can do governance with a reality.eth instance on L2.
 (Model B).

-Currently it appears to use validator whitelists, so the best we can do is Model C.
+Currently it appears to use validator whitelists, so the best we can do is Model C, or potentially Model D until it matures.